yowainwright/codependence/README.md

 ## CLI

 Codependence, although it can be used with Node.js, or only ci, is a CLI-first policy tool.

+The direct commands below assume the global npm or Homebrew install shown above.

 > Run `codependence --help` for every option.